CharanMadhala/GlobeNest/readme.md

 -->

 <!-- 60.Project - Phase 3 (Part c) [80]
-    [80] 01.Fixing Home page - removind Home button in Navbar - removing / route from app.js - changing Add new listing to Airbnb your home in navbar
+    [80] 01.Fixing Home page - removend Home button in Navbar - removing / route from app.js - changing Add new listing to Airbnb your home in navbar

+    [81] 02.
+Add UI for FIlters - dispalying filters on top of index route without functionality - font awesome icons - changes in  index.ejs

 -->